aws-samples/serverless-patterns/sfn-inside-sfn-cdk-python/README.md

     }
     ```

-1. Check the execution status of the Step Function using the executionArn from previous step
+1. Check the execution status of the Step Function using the executionArn from previous step:

     ```bash
     aws stepfunctions describe-execution --execution-arn ENTER_YOUR_STEP_FUNCTION_EXECUTION_ARN